 Back to blog

 Short term

 • Teachers: Add one verification question to one assignment this week: “What did you change?”
 “What did you try first?”
-“Why did you choose this argument?”
+“Can you apply the same idea to a nearby problem?”
 Start small and make the explanation part of the work.

-• Parents: Ask those same two questions about one recent assignment and listen for whether your kid can explain the thinking behind it, not just describe the finished product.
+• Parents: Ask those same two questions about one recent assignment and listen for whether your kid can explain the thinking behind the finished product.

 Medium term

-• Teachers: In your team, department, or grade level, push for one shared change this semester: a short defense, a revision memo, or a tool-removal check on major assignments so the burden does not sit on one classroom alone.
+• Teachers: In your team, department, or grade level, push for one shared change this semester: a short defense, a revision memo, or a tool-removal check on major assignments so the burden doesn’t sit on one classroom alone.

-• Parents: Ask the school, PTA, or principal a concrete question: how is the school verifying student understanding when AI can produce polished work?
+• Parents: Ask the school, parent-teacher association (PTA), or principal a concrete question: how is the school verifying student understanding when AI can produce polished work?
 Push for major assignments to include explanation, revision, or in-class verification.

 Long term

-• Parents and community members: Back schools when they ask for the capacity to change the work itself - not just more rules, more detectors, or more pressure on individual teachers to police a broken system.
+• Parents and community members: Back schools when they ask for the capacity to redesign the work.
+More rules, more detectors, and more pressure on individual teachers won’t fix a broken system.

+Back to blog